gbanegas/libQuantumJava/README.md

 This is a crude translation from th C implementation of [libquantum](http://www.libquantum.de/) to a Java version.

-The main idea is to be able to work with CNOT / Toffoli  and other gates that are not necessary to use superposition and one needs more than 128 "qubits".
+The main idea is to be able to work with CNOT / Toffoli  and other gates that are not necessary to use superposition and one needs more than 1024 qubits.

 ## How to build